 Do Amazon Fresh, Peapod, Instacart, or other grocery delivery services deliver in your schools’ area?

 Are there other stores local to your campus that offer delivery service?

-Order snacks through regular Amazon for quick delivery to campus.
+Order snacks through regular Amazon for the quick delivery to campus.

 Nuts: Trail Mix can be purchased in bulk and we highly recommend doing so!
-The combination of nuts, seeds, dried fruit and (sometimes - we personally prefer:)) chocolate is a great combination of protein, fat and fiber that will keep you feeling satisfied.
-We recommend filling a few snack size baggies with a handful or two of trail mix and tossing them in your bag for easy, on-the-go, and satisfying snacking.
+The combination of nuts, seeds, dried fruit, and (sometimes - we personally prefer:)) chocolate is a great combination of protein, fat, and fiber that will keep you feeling satisfied.
+We recommend filling a few snack-size baggies with a handful or two of trail mix and tossing them in your bag for an easy, on-the-go, and satisfying snack.

 Pretzels, Popcorn, Chips: pair with hummus or shred a piece of string cheese on top and microwave for a bit of protein to help keep you satisfied longer.

-Packets of Oatmeal: These packets are portable and can hang out on your dorm room shelves without worry of spoilage.
-Add water, microwave and go!
-Pair with a handful of trail mix and you have a super tasty, energy packed breakfast to start the day off right.
+Packets of Oatmeal: These packets are portable and can hang out on your dorm room shelves without the worry of spoilage.
+Add water, microwave, and go!
+Pair with a handful of trail mix and you have a super tasty, energy-packed breakfast to start the day off right.

 Hummus: Grab a tub or individual packets of this protein and fat packed quick and easy snack.
-Enjoy as dip with crackers, pretzels or carrot sticks or grab the chocolate hummus if you’re looking for something sweet!
+Enjoy as a dip with crackers, pretzels, or carrot sticks, or grab the chocolate hummus if you’re looking for something sweet!

 String Cheese: A great on-the-go snack.
 Pair with a piece of fruit or shred on some chips or crackers and microwave for makeshift nachos.